 Third Party Intervention

 Third party intervention played a rather sizeable role in this conflict, and had a substantial effect on the outcome.
 Arizona State was the first external party to step into this conflict, who contributed to the conflict by enacting a legislation that limited the number of strikers that could appear on the line at any given time.
 This legislation was passed in regards to safety concerns and fears of potential violence.
-The next external party to take part in attempted mediation was Gov. Bruce Babbitt, whose interest in the conflict was to end it peacefully and swift, yet still be seen as a supporter of unions.
+The next external party to take part in attempted mediation was Gov. Bruce Babbitt, whose interest in the conflict was to end it peacefully and swiftly, yet still be seen as a supporter of unions.
 It was Babbitt who arranged heavy law enforcement in Greenlee County and military support from the National Guard, who were brought in with the sole intention of ending the strike as soon as possible and curtail potential violence amongst the strikers.
-Unfortunately, throughout the conflict, it seems as though, much of the third party intervention in one-way or another benefitted Phelps-Dodge, whether this was intentional or not, most of the interventionists actions seemed to limit the dominance of the strike (Rosenblum, 1995, p.
+Unfortunately, throughout the conflict, it seems, much of the third party intervention in one-way or another benefitted Phelps-Dodge, whether this was intentional or not, most of the interventionists actions seemed to limit the dominance of the strike (Rosenblum, 1995, p.
 216).

 Dynamics of Conflict